SparkRESTfulService/Summation/README.md

 # Read Me
 This RESTful web service is built using Test Driven Development (TDD) and Behavioural Driven Development (BDD)

+[To know the process I followed to develop this WebService, please go to] (PROCESS.MD)

 ## About the repository
 This repository contains a Maven project which includes:
 #### Compute-BDD module